Skip to main content

 Its metabolic contributions, however, are just as significant.
 DHT is a key player in maintaining the body’s anabolic state, which is the state of building and repairing tissues.
 It has a direct influence on the central nervous system, impacting mood, cognitive function, and libido.

-Moreover, it plays a role in the intricate dance of and lipid management, helping to maintain a healthy balance between energy storage and energy utilization.
+Moreover, it plays a role in the intricate dance of glucose metabolism and lipid management, helping to maintain a healthy balance between energy storage and energy utilization.
 It interacts with liver cells, fat cells, and muscle tissue, delivering messages that influence how your body handles fuel.

 This systemic role is why its suppression can lead to symptoms that seem unrelated to its primary targets of hair and prostate tissue.
 The body functions as a whole, integrated system.
 A change in one critical signaling molecule will inevitably create ripples across the entire biological pond.